JJtheAndroid/A-Sample-Contract-for-Supplying-ETH-to-Aave/README.md

 Step 2: See your balance + profit with the seeWETHbalance function

-Step 3: Press withdraw ETH to get your balance + profit!
+Step 3: Press withdraw ETH

+Step 4: press collectfunds to receive balance + profit.
 That's it!